Thinking about a career in real estate?

 Current Rutgers Business School undergraduate students can pursue a 9-credit concentration, while non-business school undergraduates can pursue an 18-credit minor that will include required foundational knowledge most business school students already have.
-Both options include two core courses—real estate finance and real estate law—while allowing students to also take specialized electives such as development, real estate capital markets and appraisal.
+Both options include two core courses—real estate finance and real estate law—while allowing students to also take specialized electives such as development, real estate capital markets, property & asset management, and market analysis.

 Students in this program will be taught by top-notch real estate experts and be exposed to relevant coursework and industry-leading guest speakers.
 But more importantly, by enrolling in either of these programs, you will have unparalleled access to the more than 70 industry leaders who advise the Rutgers Center for Real Estate.